 Sticky Paneer Bao.
 Soft, pillowy, and just melt-in-the-mouth, this sticky paneer bao is a perfect example of how to incorporate Indian flavors and other Asian flavors.
 They are spicy, sweet, and super delicious.
-It's amazing how easy this dish is to make, and it is a great appetizer or dinner side.
+It's incredible how easy this dish is to make; it is a great appetizer or dinner side.

-So I am always intimidated by making bao and had this perception that it's not an easy thing to do.
-My oldest has asked me to make bao for quite some time however because of something or the other, I avoided it.
 So, this morning, I thought I would try to make it, and hopefully, it would work.
-In addition, I thought of combining Indian and other Asian flavours, which led to sticky paneer bao.
+In addition, I thought of combining Indian and other Asian flavors, which led to sticky paneer bao.

 Why Sticky Paneer Filling?